Hardware

 - remote power and reset management (not visible from linux)

-, used by the testbed management framework for providing access - reachable from the gateway as e.g.fit02
+control, used by the testbed management framework for providing access - reachable from the gateway as e.g.fit02orfit34data, dedicated to experimentation - known as e.g.data04ordata12

 Make sure to read the additional notes below that cover some specifics of these devices.